vvoyeK/vvoyeK/README.md

 ### Hi there 👋

+I know basics of programming languages such as:

+C, C++, C#, Java, Python, HTML, CSS, JavaScript, SQL, WordPress.

+With this knowledge and skills I create minimalistic, responsive websites in my free time.

 <!--
 **vvoyeK/vvoyeK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.